-The consolidated financial statements have been prepared on the historical cost basis.
+The consolidated financial statements have been prepared on the historical cost basis at the end of each reporting period, as explained in the accounting policies set out below.
 Historical cost is generally based on the fair value of the consideration given in exchange for goods.